ccsanchez20/Best-README-Template/BLANK_README.md

 After configure a network, click on **Continue** and go to the confirmation page.
 Here, you can see default Modbus configuration (TCP port 502 and baud rate 9600).

-You can confirm or if you want a different Modbus Configuration, you can go to Modbus Configuration.
+You can confirm or if you want a different Modbus Configuration, you can go to **Modbus Configuration**.

 <p align="center">
       <a href="https://github.com/Kiconex-IoT/KiWi">